Resign Without Burning Bridges

 Don’t neglect your colleagues.
 Although the formal resignation letter is for your immediate supervisor, consider writing separate notes to co-workers to let them know you appreciated working with them.
 Take steps to keep your connections with your current (soon-to-be former) colleagues.
 Collect personal contact information for valued contacts and assure them their professional calls and inquiries will be welcome in the future.

 Be prepared for your supervisor to ask questions.
-He or She might even make a counteroffer.
+He or She might even make a job offer counter offer.

 You may want to research the data on what happens when an employee accepts a counteroffer.
 Generally-speaking it may not be a good idea to accept a counteroffer, not matter how tempting.
 Keep in mind, employees who accept another job offer — even if they ultimately end up staying in their current position — may be perceived as “disloyal.”
 If you get a counteroffer, know your answers ahead of time.
 Be sure to research the data on counteroffers.
 This way, you will both leave the meeting feeling better about your decision.